 The Resume Heat Map, Eye-Tracking Study

 Because bold font draws your readers’ eyes, it’s helpful to use it to guide recruiters and hiring managers to the information that’s most important to them.
-It creates a visual hierarchy for your readers to follow.
+Doing so creates a visual hierarchy for your readers to follow.

-Check out this research study, or the following resume heat map video (H/T Phyllis Mufson), to see how readers scan resumes.
+Check out the following resume heat map video (H/T career coach, Phyllis Mufson) to see how readers scan resumes.

 The heat map comes from a study that tracked recruiters’ eye movements as they read resumes.
-It shows you what they focus on and what they ignore during their first looks.
+It shows you what they focused on and ignored during their first looks.
 That’s useful information!

 Where to Use Bold Font on Your Resume